czcorpus/mquery-sru/README.md

 3. Get MQuery-SRU sources (`git clone --depth 1 github.com:czcorpus/mquery-sru.git`)
 4. Run `./configure`
 5. Run `make`
-6. copy `mquery-sru` to a desired location and create a config file (conf.sample.json can be used as a starting point)
+6. :construction: copy `mquery-sru` to a desired location and create a config file (`conf.sample.json` can be used as a starting point)
-7. run:
+8. run:
    * main server: `mquery-sru server /path/to/conf.json` and
    * one or more workers: `WORKER_ID=0 mquery-sru worker /path/to/conf.json` (multiple workers can be run to utilize higher service load; in such case, set `WORKER_ID` properly for each one)
    * for OS integration, see <a href="#os-integration-systemd">OS integration (systemd)</a>